samedog/frankenpup64/README.md

 Features;

 - 64bits with mutilib.
-- slackware-14.2 comptible (kinda)
+- slackware-14.2 comptible (kinda with alienbob's repos, oficial repos may be dangerous)
 - Kernel 5
 - .pet compatibility (dangerous)
-- terminal package manager (primitive, but functional)
+- cli package manager for .pxz (primitive but functional)